robototes/robototes-website/README.md

 ### <a id="startserver">Starting the server</a>

-To start the server, simply run either of the following
+To start the server, simply run either of the following:

 ```shell
 npm run start-server // Runs the server